SkafteNicki/libcpab/libcpab/README.md

 ## Tensorflow interface
 * For this version I have written both a fast c++/cuda version of the transformation and a version running pure tensorflow.
-As default it will try to use the fast version, however on windows it defaults to the slow pure version.
-If you are in doubt which version the library is using, call this function:
+As default it will try to use the fast version, however on windows and mac it defaults to the slow pure version.
+The library will let you know which version it uses.
-  `libcpab.tensorflow.tf_cpab_version()`

 * I have precompiled the c++/cuda versions into dynamic libraries.
 If they do not work you may have to recompile them for your system.
 Please inspect the different